ingur/CozyVim/README.md

 ```
 > NOTE: missing dependencies/plugins are mostly installed automatically, in case something does not work immediately, you might need to restart Neovim a couple of times

+- Be sure to run `:checkhealth` whenever you get stuck
-- If you ever run into errors, you can reset CozyVim like so:
+- If you ever run into other errors, you can always reset CozyVim like so:
 ```bash
 rm -rf ~/.local/share/nvim ~/.local/state/nvim/lazy ~/.config/nvim/lazy-lock.json
 ```